thehivemanoa/about/index.md

 ### User Profile Page

+The user profile page is where users can view the study sessions that they have previously joined or created.
+Under the profile picture is the user’s level.
+In general, as the user attends more study sessions and is reviewed favorably by other users, the level will go up.
+Eventually, they will qualify as a sensei or royal bee depending on the theme.

 ![](images/userprofile_mockup.PNG)

 ### Create Study Session

+This page allows users to create new study sessions.

 ![](images/create_study_session_mockup.png)

 ### Calendar Page

-The calendar page is where users can view all of the study sessions that they have joined.
-On left users can scroll through a list of condensed descriptions of each session.
+The calendar page is where users can go to browse new sessions.
+On the right users can scroll through a list of condensed descriptions of each session.
 If a user wishes to see more details they may click the “show more” button.
-If the user wishes to leave a study session, then they may click the Leave button.
-On the right, there is a calendar which displays each of the study sessions in color-coded blocks.
+If the user wishes to join or leave a study session, then they may click the Join or Leave button.
+On the left, there is a calendar which displays each of the study sessions in color-coded blocks.

 ![](images/mockup-calendar-page.PNG)

 ### Admin Page

+Only admins can access the admin page, which is where they will recieve admin related notifications.
+Admins can also use this page to post global alerts and respond to user reports.

 ![](images/adminmockup.PNG)